leoglonz/dhbv2_mts/docs/1-module_setup.md

 ### (1) Standalone Python Installation

-Do this if you plan to use the BMI(s) on their own or develop on this module.
+Do this if you plan to use the dhbv2 on its own or develop on the module.

 1. Clone the repository: